Skip to main content

 Deposit10% good-faith deposit for qualified bidders

 Assets included and excluded.
-The Zeo transaction focused on contracts and the sales pipeline rather than completed, operational projects.
-Reporting around the acquisition stated that Zeo would assume Lumio's solar energy contracts and intellectual property, and that the buyer planned to complete installations under existing agreements.
-Additional industry reporting noted that Zeo acquired projects that were not yet at Permission to Operate status, while projects already operational at PTO status were excluded from the transaction.
-That split indicates the sale prioritized in-flight work and customer relationships rather than already-installed assets.
+The Zeo transaction focused on contracts and the sales pipeline rather than completed projects.
+Reporting around the acquisition stated that Zeo would assume Lumio's solar energy contracts and intellectual property and complete installations under existing agreements.
+Industry reporting noted that Zeo acquired projects not yet at Permission to Operate status, while projects already operational at PTO status were excluded from the transaction.
+Zeo described the acquisition as a chance to bring Lumio sales representatives onto its platform and to expand through opportunistic asset purchases.

 Bar date categoryDeadline

-General prepetition claims30 days after service of the bar date notice (5:00 p.m.
-ET)
+General prepetition claims30 days after service of the bar date notice

 Governmental claimsMarch 3, 2025